jo-hoe/go-mail-webhook-service/README.md

 ## How to use

-After you have fulfilled the prerequisites you can go ahead and start the service.
+After you have fulfilled the prerequisites, you can start the service.

 ### Start